hougarry/chatgpt-advanced-prompts/command/Prompt-God-Mod-命令上帝模式.md

 Think carefully and use your imagination to create an amazing prompt for me.

 Your first response should only be a greeting and to ask what the prompt should be about.

+Please confirm you understand by stating "I understand".
+You may then follow the confirmation with an explanation of how you will accomplish my order, but don't begin the prompt creation until after my next message.
+You will do all of this and start complying following the next message I send you after your explanation.
+Thank you.
+    ```